edgarcltop/target_genesis/README.md

 ```bash
 pip install genesis-world
 ```
-You also need to install **PyTorch** following the [official instructions](https://pytorch.org/get-started/locally/).

-### Documentation
-Please refer to our [documentation site](https://genesis-world.readthedocs.io/en/latest/user_guide/index.html) to for detailed installation steps, tutorials and API references.

 ## Contributing to Genesis

 The goal of the Genesis project is to build a fully transparent, user-friendly ecosystem where contributors from both robotics and computer graphics can **come together to collaboratively create a high-efficiency, realistic (both physically and visually) virtual world for robotics research and beyond**.